mitsuki31/ytmp3-js/README.md

 **Wiki Homepage**: [[here]](https://github.com/mitsuki31/ytmp3-js/wiki)
 **API Documentation**: [[here]](https://mitsuki31.github.io/ytmp3-js)

-**YTMP3-JS** is a Node.js library designed for effortlessly downloading audio from YouTube videos, whether it's a single URL or multiple URLs, utilizing the [`@distube/ytdl-core`] module.
-The library also optionally converts these audio files into MP3 format.

-This module offers both simple APIs and a command-line interface, allowing you to download audio from a single YouTube URL provided as an input argument or from multiple YouTube URLs listed in a file with ease.

-All downloaded audio files are saved in the current directory (unless being overridden with `-o` CLI option), which is relative to the project's root directory.
-If the [FFmpeg][ffmpeg] library is installed on your system, these files are optionally converted to MP3 format (use the `-C` option to enable the audio conversion behavior).

 > [!WARNING]
+> All code in this branch is still in development and preview.
+Please use the stable release from [NPM registry](https://npmjs.com/package/ytmp3-js).
+> This beta version will **never** be uploaded to the NPM registry.

+**YTMP3-JS** is a powerful Node.js tool designed for downloading and converting YouTube audio.
+It functions as both a command-line application and an API provider, making it flexible for various use cases.

+Built on top of [`@distube/ytdl-core`], this tool enables seamless audio extraction from YouTube videos, supporting both single and batch downloads.
+Additionally, it offers optional MP3 conversion for enhanced usability.

+Whether you need a simple API for integration into your projects or a CLI for quick downloads, **YTMP3-JS** provides an efficient and user-friendly solution.

+> [!TIP]
+> Passing multiple URLs to the `ytmp3` argument will activate **multiple downloads mode**, enabling batch processing with ease.

+> [!WARNING]
 > This project uses [`fluent-ffmpeg`][fluent-ffmpeg] to convert audio files to the desired codec, specifically MP3.
 Therefore, it requires the [`ffmpeg`][ffmpeg] library and its binaries to be installed on your system, along with any necessary encoding libraries such as `libmp3lame` for MP3 conversion.
 >
-> However, don't worry if your system does not have [`ffmpeg`][ffmpeg] installed.
-The download process will not fail; instead, the audio conversion will be skipped, and the downloaded audio files will remain in [AAC (Advanced Audio Coding)](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format with a `.m4a` extension.
+> However, if your system does not have [`ffmpeg`][ffmpeg] installed, the download process will never fail; instead, the audio conversion will be skipped, and the downloaded audio files will remain in [AAC (Advanced Audio Coding)](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format with a `.m4a` extension.

-## Features
+## Pros

-- Download a YouTube single audio or multiple audios and save them to your device with ease and uncomplicated command-line usage.
+- Easily download a single YouTube audio or multiple audio files with a straightforward command-line interface.
-- Support batch download using a file containing a list of YouTube URLs (per line).
+- Supports batch downloads using a file containing a list of YouTube video URLs or raw video IDs (one per line).
-- Provide a simple and minimal Node.js library for programmatic use.
+- Provides a robust API library for programmatic use, extending the functionality of [`@distube/ytdl-core`].
-- Easy and automatic conversion of downloaded audio files to specific encoding and format as per your preferences (requires FFmpeg).
+- Offers automatic conversion of downloaded audio files to your preferred encoding and format (requires [FFmpeg](https://ffmpeg.org)).

-## Disadvantages

-- Unable to continue downloading bytes from the last downloaded bytes.
+- Supports resuming interrupted downloads from the last downloaded bytes (currently available only for programmatic use).
+- Implements caching for video information to optimize the download process and reduce bandwidth usage.

+> [!WARNING]
+> - The resume download feature is currently in preview and may not work reliably until further improvements.
+> - Cached video information may expire in a short time.
+The exact cause is still under investigation.

+## Cons

-- Doesn't support downloading a YouTube playlist.
+- Does not support downloading entire YouTube playlists.
-- The lack of APIs makes it difficult to integrate them into complex website or bot projects.
+- Does not support authentication via cookies (feature in development).

 ## Getting Started